MicrosoftDocs/minecraft-creator/creator/Documents/SkinPack.md

 And these are the files specific to a skin pack:

 - <skin_graphic>.png - The image that will be mapped into the player.
 There are some of tools out there to help with this, but for now, we are just going to use a basic graphic-editing program like Paint.net.
-- skins.json - JSON file containing the matadata about the skins in your skin pack
+- skins.json - JSON file containing the metadata about the skins in your skin pack

 If you put all these files together and make sure everything is complete and correct, then you will have created your own custom skin.